nlekkerman/lock_crackers/README.md

    - Player information and game outcome are saved to a Google Sheets leaderboard.
    - The leaderboard is displayed, showing the top 10 players sorted by the best time.

-7. **Conclusion:**
-   - The player is informed that they have completed the Lock Cracker game.
-   - The game can be played again by running the main function.

 ## Features